Demians12/nameko-devops/part-3/README.md

     --set args={--enable-external-secret-stores}
 ```

-- Navigate to crossplane folder and apply it to create the file: <br>
+- Navigate to crossplane folder and apply it: <br>
 ```bash
 kubectl apply --file provider-aws.yaml
 ```
 # Create a epinio service and deploy to its catalog

-- Let's create a service in the epinio catalog.
+- Let's create a new service in the epinio catalog.
 We'll deploy a elasticache-redis.
-- These are the available services in my epinio catalog: <br>
+- These are the available services in the epinio catalog: <br>
 ```bash
 epinio service catalog
 ```